Mymonah/MyDataScience/MyPython/MyPython-2.md

 ---
 ### Comments in python code:
-In Python — and in any programming language — comments are extremely important to include within your code.</br>
+In Python and in any programming language, comments are extremely important to include within your code.</br>
 Even though writing comments can sometimes feel frustrating or tedious :disappointed:, they become essential when someone else needs to read, understand, or continue your work.</br>
 Well-written comments help explain your code flow, purpose, and logic, making your code much easier to maintain and collaborate on.</br>